WHAT’S SMARTIES ALL ABOUT?

 Our outdoor play area is spacious and has a large variety of play equipment.
 There are also many indoor activities and educational toys.
 Our centre is under 24 hour camera surveillance as safety is one of our top priorities.

-Extra mural activities are available: We currently offer Monkeynastix, Swimming, Ballet, Kiddie Boppers, Manners 4 Minors and Robotics/Lego.
+Extra mural activities are available: We currently offer Little Lab Coats, Monkeynastix, Tumbling Tigers, Dance Mouse, Robotics and Rugby.
 NOTE: These activities are subject to change based on the demand.

 There are various reliable and trustworthy transport services available which can assist in bringing your children to and from school in the mornings and afternoons.
 Monthly or daily trips can be arranged with the respective transporters.